appium/appium-chromedriver/README.md

 This module is written using [Traceur](https://code.google.com/p/traceur-compiler/wiki/GettingStarted) which is essentially ECMAscript6 along with the proposed `await` command for es7.

+## Local installation

+Because of the oddities of `npm`'s lifecycle hooks, installing locally the first time _will_ fail, saying `Project does not appear to built yet.
+Please run `gulp transpile` first.`.
+This is because we transpile in the `prepublish` phase, but run the install script in the `install` phase.
+Any other way would make development dependencies necessary on user's machines, or make the binary not install, unfortunately.

+The solution, however, is simple.
+Simple run `gulp transpile` and then `npm install`.
+The former will build the project and the latter will simply install the binary.

 ## Usage

 ```js